fredgibbs/fredgibbs.github.io/courses/digital-history/unm-spatial-history.md

 - What do they know?
 - What do we want them to know?
 - How do we want them to think differently?

+## Grading
+- 0-2: Technically the assignment is done, but doesn't tell a cohesive story, has very limited images, or clearly rushed writing.
+- 3-5: Displays a respectable level of effort, but generally underwhelming.
+- 6-8: Shows potential, but falls short in scope or execution.
+Usually this score represents a solid effort that is missing a critical component or is sloppily done.
+For instance: too few  many images, weak captions, no real consideration of space, or campus development generally
+- 9-10: Carefully and engagingly written; interesting images that give a sense of the archival history of UNM; tells a compelling story in a short space about the building, its space, and its relationship to campus; makes broader points about the potential of collaborative spatial history